TOZ Penkala

 TOZ Penkala (full Tvornica olovaka Zagreb, meaning Zagreb pencil factory) is a Croatian manufacturing company of stationery products, based in Zagreb.
 It is a leading manufacturer of school and office accessories in Central and Southeast Europe.
 The company's operations were restarted in 2016, after a brief period of inactivity.
+The end of the company was reported in 2024.

 History

-The company was established in 1937.
+The company was established in 1937, although some sources link its foundation to the earlier Penkala-Edmund Moster & Co.
 From a small plant for the manufacture of pencils and pastels has grown into today's modern joint-stock company with a long tradition in the production of school and office accessories.

 The tradition of writing utensils in Zagreb reaches to the past thanks to the work of Slavoljub Eduard Penkala, one of the region's leading inventors of 20th century, in 1906.
 He patented and started with production of mechanical pencil and in 1907 with the fountain pen.

 From the initial production of classic writing, the company has expanded the product range of modern products for writing, drawing and painting.
 New technologies, functionality, high quality and standard have affirmed the TOZ as a reliable partner in business circles in the whole world.